dxcamps/MicrosoftIntelIoTCamp/HOLs/readme.md

     ![Default Code](images/12120-DefaultCode.png)

 1. We are going to replace the default code with something that provides a little more functionality.
-Back in Visual Studio Code, open the "**HOLs\FunctionApp\TempAlert\run.csc**" file.
+Back in Visual Studio Code, open the "**[HOLs\FunctionApp\TempAlert\run.csx](.//FunctionApp/TempAlert/run.csx)**" file.
 If you receive a prompt from Visual Studio Code to fix unresolved dependencies, click "**Close**".
 Once the file is open though, copy the entire contents of "**run.csx**" to the clipboard:

     ![Copy Run.csx](images/12126-CopyRunCsxToClipboard.png)

-1. Back in the portal, replace the entire contents of the run.csx file with the code you copied from Visual Studio Code, then clickthe "**Save**" button to save the changes:
+1. Back in the portal, replace the entire contents of the run.csx file with the code you just copied, then click the "**Save**" button to save the changes:

     ![Paste Code into run.csx in the Portal](images/12128-PasteCodeInRunCsx.png)